-This is not the only way of implementing the proposed market in WPs.26 One could give the first WP to the highest initial bidder, and use that to cover the lowest initial selling price, and continue this way.
+This is not the only way of implementing the proposed market in WPs.
+One could give the first WP to the highest initial bidder, and use that to cover the lowest initial selling price, and continue this way.
 That would entail that the government recouped the individual surpluses as extra revenue from the scheme.

-An option, which may well be more popular for citizens of the host country (for its familiarity as well as transparency), is similar to the auction site eBay.
+An optional design that may well be more popular for citizens of the host country (for its familiarity as well as transparency) is similar to the auction site eBay.
 Once cleared for using the site, a citizen submits an offer to rent out a WP, specifying the conditions (notably the desired duration and start date) and the price he wants to get.
 A seller should be able to monitor the ongoing prices for the similar WPs and set up the price for his WP accordingly.
 After the WP is listed on the site, anybody in the world can bid for that as a WP with the appropriate taxes and charges added.
 A particular WP will go to the highest bidder.
 The WPs can also be bundled, so that purchasers get their desired time periods (or something close).

-Once the transaction is confirmed, the seller receives the money to his bank account and a flag is added to his profile (linked, for example, to his Social Security Number in the US) indicating the period when that person is not eligible to work in his own country.
+Once the transaction is confirmed, the seller (a citizen) receives the money to his bank account and a note is made in his profile (linked, for example in the US to his Social Security Number) indicating the period when that person is not eligible to work in his own country.
 From that moment, the seller has no obligation either to the buyer or to the authorities.
-On the expiration date, the status is reset so the seller can work again.
+On the expiration date of the WP, the work status of the seller is reset to an original state and he again becomes eligible to work.